Seolgye-Dokhak's Verilog Master Season 1 (A Career Leap for Digital Design Engineers Completed with Practical Coding Test Problems)

 • Verilog design know-how applicable immediately in practice

-Practical Verilog learned properly
+Practical Verilog learned

-Is it necessary to prepare for Verilog coding tests?
+Do you really need to prepare for Verilog coding tests?

 โœ… It satisfies the needs of everyone, from university students and job seekers to new/junior engineers and experienced professionals looking to change careers.

-Why choose ETA's lectures?
+Why choose ETA's lecture?

 • Led two mass-production projects at a small-to-medium-sized fabless company, gaining experience in the entire front-end design process.